Shazi-dani/Garage-Management-System/README.md

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

 ## Project Scope
-The DT Autos Management System will encompass a comprehensive user module with robust authentication and authorization mechanisms, ensuring secure access for various user roles including Admin, Customer, and Garage Technician.
+The DT Autos Garage Management System will encompass a comprehensive user module with robust authentication and authorization mechanisms, ensuring secure access for various user roles including Admin, Customer, and Garage Technician.
 The system will feature a customer management interface for registration, profile management, and a self-service portal to view service records and invoices.
 Employee management will include role assignments and detailed profiles, facilitating efficient operational workflows.
 A secure JWT-based authentication process will be implemented, along with role-based access control to regulate permissions for different functionalities, thereby ensuring a secure and streamlined user experience.

 This project aims to streamline garage operations by providing an efficient platform for booking and managing automobile services.
 When you first start it, register and login, you will be on the home page which displays a dashboard with upcoming appointments and service details.
 The core functionality of this system is to enable customers to easily book their vehicles for servicing and other related tasks, allowing the garage to manage and schedule its operations effectively.
 In vehicle management, admins can add vehicle details including pictures and prices for vehicles that are for sale, and customers can view these vehicles and their details.
 This feature enhances the service offering by allowing customers to explore and purchase vehicles directly through the system.